branberry/TranscriptPlanner/README.md

 For flask you will need [NodeJS](https://nodejs.org/en/) and  the [Yarn Package Manager](https://yarnpkg.com/en/).

-After these have been installed, CD into the vue-black-dashboard-master directory and run the following command to install the dependencies:
+After these have been installed, CD into the ```transcriptPlanner/vue-black-dashboard-master``` directory and run the following command to install the dependencies:

 ```yarn```